FrontMatter/web-documentation-nextjs/content/docs/content-creation/placeholders.md

     PlaceholderScript.askQuestions([
       {
         name: "category",
-        message: "What category do you want to use for this article?"
+        message: "What category do you want to use for this article?",
+        options: [
+          "Uncategorized",
+          "Getting Started",
+          "Configuration",
+          "Customization",
+          "Deployment",
+          "Troubleshooting",
+          "Other",
+        ],
       },
     ]);
     return;